+TECHNICAL ASSISTANCE:

-TECHNICAL ASSISTANCE: As part of the administration of child welfare services, Louisiana receives ongoing training and technical assistance from the National Resource Center (NRC) Network.
+As part of the administration of child welfare services, Louisiana receives ongoing training and technical assistance from the National Resource Center (NRC) Network.
 Through this partnership, training and technical assistance is provided to regions, parishes and programmatic/organizational units.
 Technical assistance also consists of training, policy interpretation/clearances, on-site and/or case specific consultation and programmatic development and implementation.

-DCFS program support and administration is aimed at achieving the CFSR goals of safety, permanency and well-being and throughout the years has included training specific to both federal and state legislative changes that culminate in policy changes.
-In 2012 and 2013, DCFS worked with the Children's Bureau to develop and implement an Integrated Technical Assistance Plan.
-During this work, the state's priority areas for focus were identified as safety, family engagement and the Quality Assurance/Continuous Quality Improvement System.
-Since the Department is and was focused on successful completion of the PIP, the progress indicators identified were CFSR measures (Items 3, 4, 7, 10, 17 - 20).
-As part of the development of an integrated T/TA plan, the state sought a meaningful partnership with each center where all parties shared accountability.
-To that end, the state worked with TTAC to have individual planning calls with each center which DCFS had a TA plan with at that time.
-The reason for the calls was to discuss the Integrated Plan initiative, the state's priority areas of focus and to determine how the current outcomes in existing work plans will support progress on the targeted measures.
-Additional calls were held as needed and as T/TA was completed and/or terminated.
+The Department's program support and administration is aimed at achieving the CFSR goals of safety, permanency and well-being.
+Throughout the years, the DCFS included training specific to both federal and state legislative changes that culminate in policy changes.
+In 2012 and 2013, the DCFS worked with the Children's Bureau to develop and implement an Integrated Technical Assistance Plan.
+In working with this plan, the Department focused its attention on three areas of priority.
+These areas included Safety, Family Engagement, and the Quality Assurance/Continuous Quality Improvement System which all correlated with the completion of the Department's Program Improvement Plan.

+The state worked with TTAC and ACF regional offices and centers with which the DCFS already had a TA plan in place.
+Calls were utilized to monitor the Department's progress with T/TA to highlight its achievement of the Integrated Plan initiative, and to assess the dynamics of how current work plan outcomes impact the progress of targeted work plan outcomes/measures.
+Additional calls were held on an "as needed" basis, and as T/TA tasks were completed and/or terminated.

-The state's requests for technical assistance are always directed at ensuring favorable outcomes for children and families in the areas of safety, permanency and well-being as well as systemic factors that impact services.
-The activities undertaken in this technical assistance plan support the goals and objectives of the 2010-2014 CFSP and the state's PIP.
+Louisiana's request for technical assistance always purposed to obtain guidance to ensure favorable outcomes for children and families in the areas of safety, permanency, and for the improvement of systemic factors that impact child welfare services and service delivery.
+The activities undertaken in this technical assistance plan supported and helped to achieve the goals and objectives of the 2010-2014 CFSP and the state's Program Improvement Plan.
+The following chart represents training and technical assistance in Louisiana during this reporting period.